-- The school's policy is that The Purcell School should be free from controlled drugs.
+- The school's policy is that The Purcell School should be free from drugs controlled under the Misuse of Drugs Act 1971/2001.
 We believe that involvement with controlled drugs is always wrong for the following reasons: - It is illegal.
 Using controlled drugs can lead to a criminal conviction which will affect employment prospects, for example by making it impossible to visit certain countries including the USA.
-This could have serious implications for any career, but particularly in music. - Drugs have harmful physical side-effects.
+This could have serious implications for any career, but particularly in music.

+- Drugs have harmful physical side-effects.
 Some of these are unpredictable and fairly immediate and account for a number of premature deaths amongst young people each year; all are now associated with longer term health problems. - A small number of young people quickly develop some form of dependency on drugs. - Involvement in drug culture tends to draw young people away from more worthwhile activities and often results in a falling away of academic performance. - Involvement with controlled drugs is damaging to the school community as a whole.